 Community Resource Court

-The Community Resource Court assists individuals who have been diagnosed with mental disorders and become defendents in the court system of Orange or Chatham county.
+The Community Resource Court (CRC) assists individuals who have been diagnosed with mental disorders and become defendants in the court system of Orange or Chatham county.
+Participants with mental illness and/or co-occurring substance abuse disorders are connected or reconnected to effective community-based treatments and supports that help to encourage recovery.
+The CECMH Community Resource Court was the 1st Mental Health Court in North Carolina.

 Criteria for participation